Microscopic Chemical

 Plastics

+Plastic materials are often cost-effective and chemically resistant, but they come with important limitations.
 Materials such as polypropylene and polyurethane are an excellent option for chemicals such as chloride and sodium hydroxide.
-They do not, however, play well with halogenated and aromatic hydrocarbons such as fluorine, chlorine, benzene and toluene.
+They do not, however, play well with halogenated and aromatic hydrocarbons such as fluorine, chlorine, benzene, and toluene.
+Temperature is also a limiting factor for many plastics, as higher operating temperatures can accelerate material breakdown.

-But wait, there is more.
-For sensors with transducer faces made of PVDF, the mounting threads are typically polycarbonate.
-If certain chemicals come into contact with this material, the sensor would be damaged.
-For certain types of acids and chemicals where you are using an ultrasonic sensor we recommend considering an ultrasonic sensor that has both a transducer face and mounting threads constructed of PVDF.
-This way the sensor is completely protected.
+For certain types of acids and chemicals where you’re using an ultrasonic sensor, we recommend considering a sensor that has both a transducer face and mounting threads constructed of PVDF, ensuring all exposed components are protected.

 Temperature

-Whenever you are looking at chemical compatibility you must be aware of the chemical’s temperature.
+Temperature acts as a multiplier when it comes to chemical compatibility.
 A material may be fine in one temperature range but will break down in another.
-Sensors with stainless steel generally handle higher temperatures better than their plastic counterparts.
+For example, sensors with stainless steel generally handle high temperatures better than their plastic counterparts.

 Checking for Chemical Compatibility